 Sabre was back into the lead, now with Grant Ridall’s Porsche on his tail.

 Plaçais crawled his Ferrari back to the pits where huge amounts of times were lost repairing the car.
 His worries were far from over however.

-David Jacques, who had stepped into one of the BRM’s last minute, replacing Swede Jacob Frederiksson, could not avoid the massive debris and was equally out of the race.
+David Jaques, who had stepped into one of the BRM’s last minute, replacing Swede Jacob Frederiksson, could not avoid the massive debris and was equally out of the race.

 As all this went on, Ryon had fallen way back with the damage suffered in his cosy come-together with Yves Plaçais as cause.

 Meanwhile, Sabre did a good job of regaining an impressive amount of space between the McLaren and Riddal’s Porsche.
 Grant in turn secured himself a save cushion over David Jundt, who had quietly snuck into the top three.